Olin Business School – Washington University in St. Louis

-For the 2022 class, the 90 Olin MBA students had an average age of 27 and 3.4 years of work experience.
-Forty-six percent of the class is female, while 28% are underrepresented minorities.
-In addition, 36% of students are international.
-The class earned an average GMAT score of 687 and an average GPA of 3.3.
-Thirty-seven percent of the students have a business/economics background and 36% percent of students have an academic background in natural/social sciences.
-Twenty-six percent had studied business or economics and 20% engineering.
-Six percent had majored in the humanities during undergrad.
+For the Class of 2023, 86 Olin MBA students had an average age of 28 and 4.1 years of work experience.
+Forty-three percent of the class is female, while 25% are underrepresented minorities.
+In addition, 40% of students are international.
+The class earned an average GMAT score of 684 and an average GPA of 3.3.
+Thirty-seven percent of the students have a business/economics background and 36% percent of students have an academic background in natural science/engineering/STEM.
+Twenty-seven percent had studied humanities and social studies.

 Unlike many schools, Olin’s application does not require an application fee.
 Instead, applicants must submit an online application, a current one-page résumé, two required essays, standardized test scores, academic transcripts, one professional recommendation, and a career plan.
 The GMAT or GRE is required, and international students must submit TOEFL or IELTS scores.
 Applicants must also have the equivalent of a U.S. bachelor’s degree.
 In addition, applicant interviews are conducted by invitation only.
 Applicants are typically notified of their application’s status within two months of submission.